StauroDEV/blumen/site/docs/get-started.md

 ## Environment setup

-Grab API keys from the services you use and define them in your environment (e.g. `.env` or GitHub secrets).
+Obtain API keys from your preferred storage providers by following the official [IPFS](/docs/ipfs) or [Swarm](/docs/swarm) guides.
+If you plan to set up a multi-sig wallet flow, refer to the [How It Works](/docs/how-it-works) and [Deploying with Safe](/docs/safe) guides for detailed instructions.

-> All env variables used by Blumen must be prefixed with `BLUMEN_`
+> All env variables used by Blumen are prefixed with `BLUMEN_`

+Define the keys in your environment in the following format:

 ```txt
 BLUMEN_STORACHA_TOKEN=...